WipobJind/HelpDesk_BADPROJECT1/readme.md

 1. `GET /helpdesk/api/auth/login` redirects the user to Microsoft's sign in page.
 2. The user authenticates with their university account.
 Any account within the organization's tenant is accepted.
 3. Microsoft redirects back to `GET /helpdesk/api/auth/callback` with an authorization code.
-4. The backend exchanges that code for the user's identity, then finds or creates a matching `User` record keyed on their Active Directory object ID, and issues the application's own signed JWT.
+4. The backend exchanges that code for the user's identity, then finds or creates a matching `User` record keyed on their Active Directory object ID, and issues the application's own signed JWT (expires after 24 hours).
 5. The backend redirects to the frontend with the token attached, and the frontend immediately stores it in local storage and clears it from the visible URL.
 Clients testing the API directly (curl or Postman) can retrieve the token from browser developer tools, described below.

 New accounts default to the STUDENT role.
-Elevating an account to TECHNICIAN or ADMIN currently requires direct database access, described in the testing section.
+An existing ADMIN can promote any account to TECHNICIAN or ADMIN through the admin API (`PATCH /helpdesk/api/admin/users/:id/role`).
+For the very first admin account, a direct database update is required (e.g. `UPDATE User SET role = 'ADMIN' WHERE id = 1;`).

 ## Testing the Live Deployment